-apartment after their marriage.
 The community had to learn and adapt too.
-Mary was telling them that, although the community met many of her needs, it could not address her need for an intimate relationship.
+Mary was telling although them that, community met many of her needs, it could not address her intimate need for an relationship.

 After Mary left the house, Eric moved in.
 I asked what the process was for someone new moving in, and was told there was no formal process.
 The assistants and housemates would simply spend time getting to know Eric, learn about his life, his gifts and his needs, in order to find the best way to support him - so simple, so uncomplicated, so sensible.